Arbiter-WRTC/arbiter-wrtc.github.io/src/pages/case-study.md

 ## Fundamental Considerations Building Arbiter

 ### Choosing a Media Streaming Protocol
 In order to create an application with real-time audio and video streaming, one of our primary considerations was the selection of an appropriate media streaming protocol.
 The landscape of media streaming protocols is diverse, each presenting its own set of trade-offs in terms of device and browser support, ease of integration, compatibility, speed, and security, among other factors.
-Some of the commonly used protocols in streaming media include:
+Some of the commonly used protocols in streaming media include[^1]:
 - HTTP Live Streaming (HLS)
 - Dynamic Adaptive Streaming over HTTP (DASH)
 - Real-Time Messaging Protocol (RTMP)